nikolalsvk/blog/content/blog/do-not-follow-javascript-trends/index.md

 decision making.
 Are you happy with axios right now?
 If the answer is yes, it is probably best to leave alone this idea of replacing it.
 Is axios proving difficult for you or your team?
-If the answer is yes, then try to do what the post is telling you and see how that works out.
+If the answer is yes, then try to do what the post tells you and see how that works out.

 In short: do not fall for the hype.
 Try to "feel" what works for you and go with that.
 Try not to succumb to flashy new tweets, blog posts, Hacker News top